PierrickPochelu/Benchmark_Anomaly_Detection_On_Timeseries/README.md

 OSE  stats: {'tn': 2943, 'fp': 80, 'fn': 378, 'tp': 27, 'f1': 0.1055}
 ```

-The realtime strategy are less accurate than offline ones.
+The real-time strategy is less accurate than offline ones.
 However, they do not require to repeat the training when new data samples are incoming.
 ARTime strategy fails while the author published amazing results.
 I am investigating further.